alexandregressier/notes/kotlin-bnr/kotlin-bnr.md

-All the conditionals _branch off_ the value of the integer `healthPoints` -> You can also use ranges (_e.g._, `75..90 - 1`; both _bounds_ are inclusive) combined w/ the `in` keyword -> Both _lower bound_ and _upper bound_ must be defined (_i.e._, no `100..`)
+All the conditionals _branch off_ the value of the integer `healthPoints` -> You can also use ranges (_e.g._, `75..90 - 1`; both _bounds_ are inclusive) combined w/ the `in` keyword -> The `in` keyword enables you to check whether a value is within the range -> Both _lower bound_ and _upper bound_ must be defined (_i.e._, no `100..`)

 (Inequalities were more readable in my opinion)